kgiszczak/shale/README.md

 ### Adapters

 Shale uses adapters for parsing and generating documents.
-By default Ruby's standard JSON, YAML, CSV parsers are used for handling JSON YAML, CSV documents.
+By default Ruby's standard JSON and YAML parsers are used for handling JSON and YAML documents.

 You can change it by providing your own adapter.
 For JSON, YAML, TOML and CSV adapter must implement `.load` and `.dump` class methods.